Skip to content

 Click any sub-agent in the overview to open a dedicated Subagent pane.

 A focused view of a single sub-agent’s activity stream.
+Not a widget-bar entry — opened by clicking a sub-agent in the Swarm pane’s overview.
 Shows:

 • Agent ID and slug